15 things you (probably) didn't know about Indiana Jones And The Last Crusade

-Ronald Lacey (circled, top) who cameos as Himmler in the Nazi Berlin parade previously played uber-creepy Toht in Raiders of the Lost Ark (bottom).
-He's stood behind Michael Sheard who, as well as playing Hitler here, also appeared in The Empire Strikes Back as a member of the Empire.
+1. Ronald Lacey who previously played uber-creepy Toht in Raiders of the Lost Ark (the one whose face melts) cameos as Himmler in the Nazi Berlin parade.
+He's stars with Michael Sheard (best known as deputy headmaster Maurice Bronson in the children's series Grange Hill) who, as well as playing Hitler here, also appeared in The Empire Strikes Back as a member of the Empire.

-Kevork Malikyan who played Kazim (left) went for the role of Sallah in Raiders of the Lost Ark, but missed out to John Rhys-Davies (right).
+4. Kevork Malikyan who played Kazim went for the role of Sallah in Raiders of the Lost Ark, but missed out to John Rhys-Davies.
 Spielberg remembered him and cast him in the third instalment.

 "They had to stop filming," he recalled.
 "Everybody just fell on the floor and Steven said, 'Well, that's in.'"

-They had two tanks on set; one of them was made of aluminium and one was a one a 28 ton steel monster.
-The lighter tank had polyurethane tracks that never touched the ground, allowing Harrison Ford to put his face on the moving tracks without any fear of having it ripped off in this moment.
+13. They had two tanks on set; one of them was made of aluminium and one was a one a 28 ton steel monster.
+The lighter tank had polyurethane tracks that never touched the ground, allowing Harrison Ford to put his face on the moving tracks without any fear of having it ripped off.

 The whole chase took about 10 days to film, instead of the projected two days.
 It was George Lucas who wanted to have an old tank somewhere in the movie, so Steven Spielberg set about writing a short storyboard.
 According to Connery, the two days soon stretched because Lucas and Spielberg kept finding new action sequences and comedy scenes they wanted to incorporate.